-HOW CANYOU REVISE?
+HOW CAN YOU REVISE?

 - I. Read through your books and take notes. - 2.
 If you do not understand something, ask somebody. - 3.
 Choose the memory tricks that work best for you. - 4.
 Create posters to help you to organise information. - 5.
-Create cards with key points and practice. - 6.
-Use past papers to practice answering questions.
+Create cards with key points and practice.